Pentu13/AwesomeAndDarkTactics/README.md

-**If the tactic uses a category or tags that were not previously used in the archive, additional files need to be added.**
+**If the tactic uses a category that was not previously used in the archive, additional files need to be added.**

 ## Manually generating category
 ### Category